descostesn/introduction-git-bioit-workshop/README.md

 ![recent](pictures/First-steps-on-embl-git/step9-3.png)

-  * A: At the top, you can read that for this particular commit, 3 additions and 1 deletion were made.
-You can change the representation or hide whitespace changes with the top left buttons.
+  * A: At the top left, you can read that for this particular commit, 3 additions and 1 deletion were made.
+You can change the representation or hide whitespace changes with the top right buttons.
   * B: The red color represents deletions.
 The line 5 was removed.
   * C: Green represents additions.
 Line 5, 8 and 9 were added to the document.